xmlet/XsdAsm/README.md

 # XsdAsm

 <div align="justify">
-    XsdAsm is a library dedicated to generate a fluent java API based on a XSD file.
+    XsdAsm is a library dedicated to generate a fluent java DSL based on a XSD file.
 It uses
-    <a href="https://github.com/xmlet/XsdParser">XsdParser</a> library to parse the xsd file into a list of java elements
+    <a href="https://github.com/xmlet/XsdParser">XsdParser</a> library to parse the XSD file into a list of Java classes
     that XsdAsm will use in order to obtain the information needed to generate the correspondent classes.
-In order to generate classes this library also uses the ASM library,  which is a library that provides a java interface to bytecode manipulation, which allows for the creation of classes, methods, etc.
+In order to generate classes this library uses the <a href="http://asm.ow2.org/">ASM library</a>,  which is a library that provides a Java interface to perform bytecode manipulation, which allows for the creation of classes, methods, etc.
     <br />
     <br />
-    More information at <a href="http://asm.ow2.org/">ASM Website</a>.
+    This library main objective is to generate a fluent Java DSL based on an existing XSD DSL.
+It aims to verify the largest number of the restrictions defined in the XSD DSL.
+It uses the Java compiler to perform most validations and in some cases where such isn't possible it performs run time validations, throwing exceptions if the rules of the used language are violated.
 </div>

 ## Installation